 Most Surprising: OXO Good Grips Stainless Steel Pineapple Corer & Slicer

-Call it hyperbole, but using this pineapple corer is the closest you’ll come to know what Michelangelo felt when he freed sculpted man from marble.
+Call it hyperbole, but using this pineapple corer is the closest you’ll come to knowing what Michelangelo felt when he freed sculpted man from marble.
 This gadget simplifies an otherwise arduous task by coring the pineapple and slicing it as you go.
 What’s more, it leaves the shell intact, which for festive occasions—or heck, any old occasion—doubles as a serving bowl for fruit salad.
 (Cocktail umbrellas not included.)

 Best for Small Spaces: Joseph Joseph Nesting Utensils

 These nesting utensils from Joseph Joseph serve as an excellent alternative to a cluttered drawer or crowded utensil holder.
 With magnetic handles, these colorful utensils bind together, saving you precious prime real estate in a small kitchen.
 This dishwasher-safe set includes a solid and slotted spoon, a slotted spatula, a ladle, and a spaghetti server.

 When it comes to garlic, we tend to follow our hearts rather than the recipe.
 That means lots and lots of garlic…which, less happily, also means lots of peeling.
 A silicone garlic peeler (a small, ribbed tube with a tapered edge) allows you to disrobe several cloves at once.

 Price at time of publish: $8

 A soggy salad is a sad salad, but drying your greens via paper towel or athletic arm slinging is simply impractical.
 The salad spinner couldn’t make the task any easier.
 We love this one from OXO.
 It’s elegant enough for serving, sturdy enough to survive the dishwasher, and slip-proof enough for the clumsiest chefs.